Automattic/remote-data-blocks/docs/extending.md

-# Extending Remote Data Blocks: Developer Guide
+# Remote Data Blocks: Extending the Plugin

 Remote Data Blocks is designed to be extensible, allowing developers to create new data sources and queries.
 This guide will walk you through the process of extending the core plugin.